 It needs work,” is my last quote.

-Even so, enjoy what I wrote,
+Now, enjoy what I wrote,

 As I humorously emote: